yvelikova/axway-open-docs/content/en/docs/apim_administration/apiportal_admin/manage_privacy_personal_data.md

 3. Select **Enabled** from the **Status** dropdown list.

 * You must enabled the **Privacy - Action Logs** to export the action log data for user's privacy requests.

+## Manage data requests

+The users of API Portal are able to request their data export or removal.

+* This feature is enabled by default.
+You can disable it by going to **Menus > Main menu > Data requests** and make sure the Status is set to **Unpublished**.

+The dashboard of privacy requests is located in the Joomla Privacy Component **Users > Privacy**.
+It provides a summary of the information requests for the website and a status of recommended actions to take.
+The request count module on the left is a summary of the information requests on a website.
+The health check module shows if there are any recommended actions to take.
+For example it will show you if there are any urgent requests (which are older then configurable amount of time under the **Options** button) or if the mail sending is disabled.

+In the **Requests** menu there's a list of all requests made in the site along with their status and available actions.

+Once the user requests the export or removal of his or her data the user and also the site admin will receive emails for the request that is made.
+The user then needs to confirm it by following a link sent into the email.
+When the request is confirmed the site owner can either export or delete the data or invalidate the request.
+Once a proper status is set the request can be completed by the admin.

+{{< alert title="Joomla compatibility" color="danger" >}} For Joomla versions older than **3.9.22** the removal of the data from the request view is not possible.{{< /alert >}}

+### Removal of personal data

+Once removal request is completed all user's sessions are deleted and the user is anonymised.
+This means that the logs of the user are still present but they could not be linked to the user anymore.
+The user is blocked and is not able to login anymore.
+Keep in mind this does not mean that the user is deleted.

 ## Additional recommendations